 - Never differentiate on the basis of caste and class while communicating with the community.
 Your tone and gestures should not change when interacting with socially and economically disadvantaged community members.
 Respect them. - The community has immense knowledge and experience.
 Use them by giving people a chance to share it.
 Do not treat them like empty vessels. - Never make any comment which emphasizes gender inequality.
 Your communication should be gender-sensitive. - Do not react fast.
-Listen, assimilate, analyze and then react. - Do not use a blaming tone.
+Listen, assimilate, analyze and then react. - Do not use a blaming tone. - Do not react fast.
+Listen, assimilate, analyze and then react.

-Exercise 3: Understanding how we 'Communicate'
+Exercise 3: Understanding How we Communicate

 - (i) Request two volunteers to come forward.
-Ask one of them to enact the role of a local leader like ward committee head/Self-Help Group leader/ Medical Officer of a U-PHC and the other to play the role of an ASHA.
-ASHA has to discuss the need for support to a pregnant woman for transportation to the health centre for a delivery. - (ii) Ask the rest of the group to observe the following points:
+Ask one of them to enact the role of a Sarpanch and the other to play the role of an ASHA.
+ASHA has to discuss the need for support to transport a pregnant woman to the health centre for a delivery. - (ii) Ask the rest of the group to observe the following points: